rally-carlos/notes/stackedit/Project Plans/Github Actions Proposal.md

 	- Decrease support time from 8h/week to 4/week (though initially this may be higher)
 	- Decrease maintance from 6h/month to 2h/month
  - Decrease in costs with enphemeral infrastracture and no additional vendor licensing.
     Exact current costs are unknown.
-GH Action runner infrastructure is more efficent and
+GH Action runner infrastructure is more efficent and not persistant (besides such things as AMIs and Lambdas).

-# Business Problem

- - The current Jenkins platform
-	 - high platform maintaince cost (time)
-	 - high support costs; produces serveral support requests per day (including #jenkins-smes, SO, Jira tickets)
-	 - difficult to scale because platform is non-homogenous as every team is allowed to modify their controller
-	 - security concerns, each team can configure their controller without best practices (managing Jenkins is not their primary focus)
-	 - incured monitary cost from CloudBees licening and support
-	 - non-intuative to work with CI

- - Teams are quick to blame build server over investigating the build itself.

-# Business Outcome

- - Reduce cycletime (with more focus on troubleshooting builds over build server)
- - Increase inovation from CI platform team (reduce maintance and support; free to build a better "Space Elevator" [ref](https://docs.google.com/presentation/d/17XkhdQtP1ThbOH_C8JYm0Zygsv0bhpPWIjnQX8BMeM4/edit#slide=id.gaad5158c7d_3_244))
- - Decrease in costs  (with enphemeral infrastracture and no vendor licensing)

 # Users and Customers